Fellow-Consulting-AG/docapp-docs/docs/en/example/workflow_mautic1.md

 There we specify Contact and Send Email, set which email should be sent by MAUTIC and specify the contact ID by expression in Contact ID.

 ![Next](/_images/workflows/workflows/mauticworkflow_new_order10.png)

-You can download the workflow as javascriptfile <a href="/example/downloadables/newordermautic.js" download>here</a> and add it on your Workflow² instance using drag&drop, or by opening the file in an editor and copy&paste the code directly into Workflow².